julihocc/itesm-wa3060-notes/probability-and-statistics/probability-problems.md

-# Mock Certification Exam: Probability and Statistics
+# Probability and Statistics | Practice problems

 **Time Allowed:** 120 minutes
 **Total Points:** 100

 **Instructions:**

 - Answer all questions.
 - Show all work and justify your answers.
 - You may use a calculator.